American Center for Voting Rights

+Overview

 ACVR was founded in Midlothian, Virginia, as "a non-partisan 501(c)(3) legal and education organization committed to defending the rights of voters and working to increase public confidence in the fairness and outcome of elections" and declared that it did not "support or endorse any political party or candidate."

 Its lobbying arm, the American Center for Voting Rights Legislative Fund, was chartered as a 501(c)(4) non-stock corporation.

 Election law expert Richard L. Hasen noted that it was "the only prominent non-governmental organization claiming that voter fraud is a major problem," and called the center a Republican Party front group whose support of a photo ID requirement was intended to suppress the minority vote.

 The ACVR was dissolved in May 2007, after an extensive investigation by the United States Department of Justice found no appreciable voter fraud.
 The web pages ac4vr.com and AmericanCenterForVotingRights.com were taken down.